-A total of 10 grams of radium, purchased in 1928 by the Commonwealth Government for use in treatment and research, has been distributed on loan to treatment centres throughout Australia.
+A total of 10 grams of radium, purchased in 1928 by the Commonwealth Government for use in treatment and research, is distributed on loan to treatment centres throughout Australia.
 Under the terms of this loan, treatment at well-equipped clinics is available to all persons requiring it, irrespective of their ability to pay.
 This work is co-ordinated by the Department.
 From time to time, portions of the original radium holding have been remounted by the Department in forms more suitable for recently developed techniques.

-In 1935, the Commonwealth Department of Health extended the work of the Commonwealth Radium Laboratory to include the investigation of the physical problems of radiation therapy generally.
-This laboratory, now known as the Commonwealth X-ray and Radium Laboratory, is maintained, controlled, and staffed by the Commonwealth Department of Health.
-It is specifically designed for work with X-rays and radium, and is amply provided with all necessary equipment for research work, including a 400,000 volt high-tension generator.
+In 1935, the Commonwealth Department of Health extended the work of the Commonwealth Radium Laboratory to include the investigation of the physical problems of X-ray therapy.
+This laboratory, known since then as the Commonwealth X-ray and Radium Laboratory, is maintained by the Commonwealth Department of Health.
+It is specifically designed for work with X-rays, radium and radio-isotopes, and is amply provided with all necessary equipment for research work, including a 400 kV. high-tension generator.
 The free-air chamber which acts as the Australian standard X-ray dosemeter is maintained in the Laboratory.